ankita-kadam/My_React_Learning/Episode02/README.md

 # Note :
 - It not a prefered way to bring react, react-dom into your project
 - Because we don't have to make another network call to get react.
-We already have it node_module.
+We already have it in node_module.
 - Install react as a normal dependency
 > npm install react